veereshhalagegowda/platformDocumentation/1.0.0/Components/Charts/Ng Charts/ng-radar-chart.md

   ];
 ```
 #### Labels
-Here is a sample of labels that is declaired and initialized in the component class of **Ts** file of the project.
+Here is a sample of labels that is declared and initialized in the component class of **Ts** file of the project.
 ```typescript
 public radarChartLabels:string[] = ['Communication Skills', 'Technical Knowledge', 'Team Work', 'Meeting Deadline', 'Problem Solving', 'Punctuality'];
 ```
 #### Legend
-Here is a sample of legend that is declaired and initialized in the component class of **Ts** file of the project.
+Here is a sample of legend that is declared and initialized in the component class of **Ts** file of the project.
 ```typescript
   public legend=true;
 ```
 #### Options
-Here is a sample of options that is declaired and initialized in the component class of **Ts** file of the project.
+Here is a sample of options that is declared and initialized in the component class of **Ts** file of the project.
 ```typescript
  public radarChartOptions:any = {
    responsive: true };